petrelharp/france_2019/france-may-2019-talk.md

 > 3. But then $d_{xy}$ starts to flatten out.
 >
 >     - ![Rightarrow](figs/finger_right.png){.finger width="15%"}  increased *fixation* rate due to positive mutation?
->     - or, bioinformatic wierdness?
+>     - or, something about repeats?